 Now that you know what first essences really are, let’s take a look at some of the (first) essence options that are a hit with beauty bloggers from around the world:

 Of these products, I’ve tried the following, with the first 2 being a part of my current summer-to-fall skincare routine:

 - Biotherm Life Plankton Essence – This has a silky texture and really hydrates the skin.
-This is the second step in my routine.
+Full review here.

 - Naruko 60 Actives Bright Perfecting Enhancer – This has a tacky texture, similar to the popular Hadalabo Gokujun Lotion.
 It also contains 60 different plant extracts to hydrate and brighten the skin.
 I was using this during the summer in place of the Biotherm Life Plankton Essence.

 - Innisfree Green Tea Seed Serum – AHA!
 Bet you were surprised to see this one!
 Yes it’s technically a serum, but it has a beautiful light texture and its instructions actually state to apply it immediately after cleansing.
 Case in point about the misleading names.

 - Missha First Treatment Essence – Raved as the dupe for the super expensive SK-II Skin Treatment at a fraction of the price and none of the offensive smell.

 Want more first essence options?
 I’ve tested 17 facial essences, and here are the best ones

 So do I really need a first essence?

 No. If what you have works great for you, keep using them!
 Are they nice to have?
 Definitely, if your budget allows for it.
 If you’re considering switching up products and are curious about first essences, I hope this post has answered some of your questions.